 An Irishman was forbidden to enter a profession, forbidden to hold public office, forbidden to engage in trade or commerce.

 Th Irish were forbidden to own a horse of greater value than five pounds.

 An Irish gentleman was forbidden to buy land from a Protestant and forbidden to inherit anything from a Protestant.

 The Irish could not be a guardian to a child, could not, when dying, leave infant children under Catholic guardianship, plus could not personally educate a child or send a child to a Catholic teacher, and could not send his child abroad to receive education.

-In celebration of the perseverance of the Irish people, here are a few magazine covers of our favorite Irish Gentleman:
+In celebration of the perseverance of the Irish people, here are a few magazine covers of a few of our favorite Irish Gentlemen: